Cbhihe/Doc_python-virtual-environments-quickstart/README.md

 ## Tutorial: Python Virtual Environments
 #### - QuickStarti in the form of a gentle introduction for Linux users and a few others

-Last update: Nov.
-2020<BR>
+Last update: Oct.
+2021<BR>
-Copyright (c) 2019 Cedric Bhihe<BR>
+Copyright (c) 2019, 2020, 2021 Cedric Bhihe<BR>
 Permission is granted to copy, distribute and/or modify this document, under the terms of the [GNU Free Documentation License Version 1.3](https://www.gnu.org/licenses/fdl-1.3.txt) or or any later version published by the Free Software Foundation.
-You can consult the full licensing terms either on the Free Software Foundation web sites, or in the adjoined LICENSE.md file.
+You can consult the full licensing terms either on the Free Software Foundation web site, or in the adjoined LICENSE.md file.